Planning and Forecasting

 Read more about the Reliability Outlook and related forecast documents.

 The IESO forecasts energy demand and identifies sustainable electricity solutions for Ontarians in the 18-month to 20-year timeframe.
 Planning for Ontario's future electricity happens at three levels:

 - Regional system planning

 - Local distribution system planning

-The IESO leads the provincial and regional system planning and local distribution system planning is led by the LDCs.
+The IESO leads the provincial and regional system planning and local distribution system planning is led by the Local Distribution Companies (LDCs).
 While these are separate planning processes, the outcome of one process will inform and influence the other plans.
-For example, regional planning considers the impact of the provincial plan and inputs from the LDCs based on their distribution system plan; the outcome of the regional plan will then influence the next iteration of the provincial and distribution plan.
+For example, regional planning considers the impact of the provincial plan and inputs from the LDCs based on their distribution system plan; the outcome of the regional plan will then influence the next iterations of the provincial and distribution plan.

 Provincial System Planning